Xatra1/random-scripts/README.md

 To run ip.js, you will first need to run ``npm install node-fetch fs promisify-child-process`` for the main script.
 To run encodestr.js, you will first need to run ``npm install fs prompt-sync crypto``
 to run encodeweb.js, you will first need to run ``npm install fs http crypto``
+To compile C/example.c into an executable program, you will first need to run ``make && make clean``

 For the beep scripts, you will need to perform the following in a terminal:
 ``sudo apt install beep``